EloMathies/EloMathies/README.md

 Hi, I’m @EloMathies and I am currently a Clinical Research Assistant working with Transcranial Magnetic Stimulation (TMS), a form of non-invasive brain stimulation!
-Currently I have interest in Technical Writing, User Experience, and in general becoming more competent coder.
+Currently I am interested in Technical Writing, User Experience, and in general becoming more competent coder.
 I am open and interested in collaborations on OpenSource Technical Writing Documentation and UX/UI Projects.

 I can easily be contacted by email at elonmath96@gmail.com